corda/corda/gradle-plugins/publish-utils/README.rst

 **Publications**

 This plugin assumes, by default, that publications match the name of the project.
-This means, by default, you can just list the names of the projects you wish to publish (eg; to publish `test:myapp` you need  `publications = ['myapp']`.
+This means, by default, you can just list the names of the projects you wish to publish (e.g. to publish `test:myapp` you need  `publications = ['myapp']`.
 If a project requires a different name you can configure it *per project* with the project configuration block.

-The project configuration block has the following structure;
+The project configuration block has the following structure:

 .. code-block:: text

     publish {
         name = 'non-default-project-name'
-        disableDefaultJar = false // set to true to disable the default JAR being created (eg; when creating a fat JAR) }
+        disableDefaultJar = false // set to true to disable the default JAR being created (e.g. when creating a fat JAR) }

 **Artifacts**